 5. Archer MSAs have not been eliminated

-These types of medical savings accounts (named after the Congressman who sponsored the amendment to create the MSA) allowed accountholders to earn tax-deductible interest for medical expenses.
-Investopedia notes that Archer MSAs were often used by small business or self-employed individuals as a way to pay for healthcare services to employees.
+These types of medical savings accounts (named after the Congressman who sponsored the amendment to create the MSA) allow accountholders to earn tax-deductible interest for medical expenses.
+Investopedia notes that Archer MSAs are often used by small business or self-employed individuals as a way to pay for healthcare services to employees.
 While the House version of the new tax law would have eliminated the Archer MSA, the Senate version ended up keeping it intact.
 The law still allows for people to roll Archer MSA funds tax-free into an HSA.

 The new tax law, together with other rules and regulations, allows HSAs to remain one of the most beneficial ways for people to not only save for medical expenses, but also to prepare for retirement.
 Learn more about the benefits of HSAs at http://www.healthequity.com/hsalearn.